dynawo/dyn-grid-compliance-verification/docs/tutorial/2_general_usage.md

   It allows yo to run the pipeline validating only the PCS defined in the DTR.

-Note: Regarding the `dgcv performance` executable it has exactly the same parameters described, while for the `dgcv validate` executable the parameters **--producer_model** and **--producer_curves** are mandatory, for this reason they become positional arguments.
+Note: Regarding the `dycov performance` executable it has exactly the same parameters described, while for the `dycov validate` executable the parameters **--producer_model** and **--producer_curves** are mandatory, for this reason they become positional arguments.

-The parameters of the executable `dgcv compile` are:
+The parameters of the executable `dycov compile` are:

 ```
-(dgcv_venv) user@dynawo:~/work/repo_dgcv$ dgcv compile -h
+(dycov_venv) user@dynawo:~/work/repo_dycov$ dycov compile -h
-usage: dgcv compile [-h] [-d] [-l LAUNCHER_DWO] [-m DYNAWO_MODEL] [-f]
+usage: dycov compile [-h] [-d] [-l LAUNCHER_DWO] [-m DYNAWO_MODEL] [-f]

 Use this command to compile a new Modelica model that you may want to use in your DYD files.
-If invoked with no model, it makes sure that *all* currently defined Modelica models (the tool's own and the user's, which live under $DGCV_CONFIG/user_models/) are compiled.
+If invoked with no model, it makes sure that *all* currently defined Modelica models (the tool's own and the user's, which live under $dycov_CONFIG/user_models/) are compiled.
 Therefore it should be run upon first install.

 options:
   -h, --help            show this help message and exit